 DINT Syntax Operation DINT $0 \rightarrow GIE$ or $0 \rightarrow \text{GIE}$ Emulation BIC #8,SR BIC #8,SR Description All interrupts are disabled.
 The constant 08h is inverted and logically ANDed with the SR. The result is placed into the SR. Status Bits Status bits a Status bits are not affected.
 Mode Bits GIE is reset.
-GIE is reset.
 OSCOFF and CPUOFF are not affected.
-Example interrupt enable (GIE) bit in the SR is cleared to allow a nondisrupted move ounter.
-This ensures that the counter is not modified during the move by any DINT NOP ; All interrupt events using the GIE bit are disabled MOV MOV COUNTHI,R5 COUNTLO,R6 ; Copy counter EINT ; All interrupt events using the GIE bit are enabled
+Example The general interrupt enable (GIE) bit in the SR is cleared to allow a nondisrupted mo of a 32-bit counter.
+This ensures that the counter is not modified during the move by a interrupt.
+DINT NOP ; All interrupt events using the GIE bit are disabled MOV MOV COUNTHI,R5 COUNTLO,R6 ; Copy counter EINT ; All interrupt events using the GIE bit are enabled